emilylucindakurtz/CulturalInstitutionsSRP2026/ekretsch/ekretsch_notes.md

 - [ ] ooh maybe multi-select states???
 - [ ] also maybe adjust the hist dists unemployment bar plot based on the hist dists filter as well
+- [ ] maybe allow hovering over counties to see what the unemployment rate and # of districts is

 ## August 5
 - [ ] get bar plot for unemployment